pluralsight/guides/in-review/software-engineering-best-practices/a-beginner-s-guide-to-be-a-better-software-developer/article.md

 ###### A software engineer is a person who applies the principles of software engineering to the design, development, maintenance, testing, and evaluation of the software and systems that make computers or anything containing software work.

-Now that you know who a software engineer is, let us see _what are the principles of software engineering_ that is mentioned in the above definition.
+_But what are the principles of software engineering?_

-* Focus on producing high quality
+* Focus on producing high quality work
 * Determine the problem
 * Evaluate design alternatives
 * Use an appropriate process model